TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 *dynamic test can find them*

 #### What are the testing principles?
  1. Testing shows the presence of defects, not their absence.
  2. Exhaustive is impossible.
     >By risk analysis and test techniques focus the test effort.
  3. Shift left
     >Join the testing process early in the software development lifecycle to save time and money.<br>
     >Early testing with static techniques can save time and energy with preventing bugs.
  4. Defects cluster together.
 80%-20% rule. <br>
->Pareto principle, 80-20 rule.
+    >Pareto's principle, 80-20 rule.
 The majority of the defects (80%) clustered and caused by a few modules (20%).<br>
  5. Pesticide Paradox.
     >Executing the same test does not find more defect. <br>
     > Except regression test.
 Regression test has a beneficial outcome to execute over and over.
  6. Testing is context dependent.
     >There is no universal test design pattern.<br>
     >Every product ahs different contextual need.
  7. Absence-of-errors is a fallacy.
     >Good tests are not guarantee for a successful or flawless product.<br>
     >Test can verify and validate the product but isn't a guarantee that design and acceptance meet with users needs.

 #### What is unit testing?
 Who is responsible to write unit tests?
 Unit test cover a piece of code.
 A function or a method. <br>